Daily tours and Excursions in Alanya

 Cheap things to do in Alanya

-Make sure to plan ahead to visit Alanya Castle.
+Make sure to plan ahead to visit Alanya Castle built on the rocky peninsula.
 You can start the tour by visiting Kızılkule, Alanya Shipyard and Tophane in the port section.
 Another suggestion is if you go up to the castle by car, go down on foot.

 Alanya Castle above consists of three parts.
 These are İçkale, Ehmedek (Ortakale) and Outer Castle.
 While touring between these sections, Akşebe Mescit and Mausoleum and the Süleymaniye Mosque are the works to be visited.